metabrainz/picard-docs/variables/tags_basic.rst

 **comment**

    The disambiguation comment entered to help distinguish one release from another (e.g.: Deluxe version with 2 bonus tracks).
+This is not populated by stock Picard.
+It may be used and populated by certain plugins.
+Picard stores this information in the **_releasecomment** variable.

 **compilation**